Closed for the season

 |Call: (410) 734-GROW (4769)|

-Brad’s Produce is a full-time farming operation raising fresh produce, greenhouse flowers, and grain.
+Brad’s Produce is a full-time farming operation raising fresh produce, greenhouse flowers, our own pork and angus beef and grain.
 Brad’s Produce officially started in 1992 when J. Brad Milton opened his first produce stand in the Kefauver’s Hardware Store parking lot at the intersection of Route 22 and Route 543 in Fountain Green.

 All of the fresh produce and flowers sold at the various outlets are grown on our farm at 550 Asbury Road in Churchville.
-The entire farming operation consists of over 175 acres with 80 acres being primarily devoted to raising strawberries, asparagus, sweet corn, tomatoes, cucumbers, squash, zucchini, peppers, eggplant, cantaloupes, regular watermelon, red seedless watermelon, yellow seedless watermelon, specialty honeydews, pumpkins, and gourds.
+The entire farming operation consists of over 270 acres with 125 acres being primarily devoted to raising strawberries, asparagus, spinach, spring onions, spring mix lettuce, peas, garlic, broccoli, cauliflower, carrots, sweet corn, tomatoes, cucumbers, squash, zucchini, peppers, eggplant, onions, potatoes, green beans, lima beans, cantaloupe, regular watermelon, red seedless watermelon, yellow seedless watermelon, sweet potatoes, winter squash, pumpkins, and gourds.

-The remaining land is used to grow wheat, straw, and soybeans.
-The spring flowers are raised in four greenhouses on the farm and there are two unheated tunnels used for raising early tomatoes.
+The remaining land is used to grow field corn and soybeans for our livestock.
+The spring flowers are raised in greenhouses on the farm and there are two unheated tunnels used for raising early tomatoes.

 People often ask whether or not Brad's Produce is an organic farm.
 At Brad's Produce we believe in using sustainable agriculture methods.
 These include an IPM (Integrated Pest Management) system to monitor disease and insect levels so that we are only using the least harmful crop protectorates when necessary, as well as building our soils up and raising healthy plants so they can fight off disease and insects naturally.
 We also use nutrient management plans, soil conservation methods and cover cropping to raise our produce in an environmentally friendly way.